 Water at recreation areas including Black Diamond, Minninup Pool and Stockton Lake is tested regularly for the presence of harmful organisms.
 Testing is also carried out at Lake Kepwari, which is not yet open to the public.

 Amoebic meningitis is a rare but fatal infection caused by the Naegleria fowleri amoeba which lives in fresh water and damp soil.
 When water containing active amoebae enters the nose, the amoebae travel to the brain causing inflammation and destruction of brain tissue.
 For tips on ways to keep safe in the water, visit HealthyWA.

-Check the table for the latest results, or click the link below for a more in-depth analysis.
+Check the table for the latest results.

 Water Testing Results

 |Black Diamond||Not detected||22.2°||01/04/2019|

 |Minninup Pool||Not detected||21.4°||01/04/2019

 |Honeymoon Pool||Not detected||19.0°||01/04/2019|